GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

     * Click again on ![](/fig/mActionToggleEditing.png) to end the editing mode.
 5. Now, we have mapped all blocked main access roads into Larkana.
 We can use icons instead of just points to display the layer __“PAK_flood_2024_blocked_road”__ to visualise this fact better [wiki](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_single_symbol_wiki.html).

-    * Right-click on the layer __“PAK_flood_2024_blocked_road”__ in the `Layer Panel` -> `Properties`.
+    * Right-click on the layer __“PAK_flood_2024_blocked_road”__ in the Layer Panel and click on `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
-    * Keep the single symbol option.
+    * Keep the `Single Symbol` option.
 Select any symbol from the list that is appropriate for marking blocked roads.
     * Once you are done, click `Apply` and `OK` to close the symbology window.
     * After you are done, click on the icon ![](/fig/qgis_move_symbol.png) to end the feature selection mode.
     ```{figure} /fig/PAK_blocked_road_symbol.png
     ---